Texas man who long claimed innocence is executed for the slayings of 2, including cousin

 Cantu’s then-girlfriend, Amy Boettcher, was the prosecution’s main witness.
 Boettcher, who died in 2021, testified that Cantu told her he was going to kill Mosqueda and Kitchen and later took her back to the crime scene after the killings.

-Bunn said new witness statements also helped confirm Cantu’s claim that a man who had supplied drugs to Mosqueda had threatened the cousin two days before the killings.
+The defense attorney also said new witness statements also helped confirm Cantu’s claim that a man who had supplied drugs to Mosqueda had threatened the cousin days before the killings.

 Bunn credited an independent probe by Matt Duff, a private investigator, with uncovering much of the new evidence.
 Duff has chronicled his findings in a podcast called “Cousins By Blood.”